Personal Finance Resources: Financial Education & Literacy

 With the 50/20/30 rule, there’s room to make changes and improvements based on your lifestyle and requirements.

-Another tool that may be helpful in creating your budget is the Economic Policy Institute’s Family Budget Calculator.
-While this tool doesn’t create a budget for you, it does provide average expenses for your local region, so you’ll have an idea of how much you might expect to spend in your area.
+Another tool that may be helpful in creating your budget is our budgeting worksheet.
+While this tool doesn’t create a budget for you, it will help you in building a thorough budget for your household.

 When starting the budgeting process, be sure to think about the unexpected.
 As a renter, major appliance repairs should be covered under your rental agreement, but unexpected expenses could still arise.
 These could include vehicle repairs, injuries, job changes, layoffs and more.
 You want to be prepared to comfortably cover situations like this as well.